elixir-lang/elixir/docs/3_modules.md

 ## 3.2 Scripted mode

 Besides the Elixir file `.ex`, Elixir also supports `.exs` files for scripting.
-Elixir treats both files exactly the same way, the only difference is intention. `.ex` files are meant to be compiled while `.exs` files are used for scripting, without a need for compilation.
+Elixir treats both files exactly the same way, the only difference is in intention. `.ex` files are meant to be compiled while `.exs` files are used for scripting, without a need for compilation.
 For instance, one can create a file called `math.exs`:

     defmodule Math do
       def sum(a, b) do